bpow/stanford-affils/doc/adr/0002-summary-of-decisions-thus-far.md

 #### Use Django and Django Admin.

-Previously, a Web 1.0 Python application was being built to create this microservice.
-It was felt that utilizing Django and the built in Admin service could easily support the projected user base size of the Affiliations Microservice and it would increase the speed of delivery on this project.
+Previously, we were using Flask to implement a simple web application, and we were building our own custom HTML templates.
+Then we then decided that Django's admin panel had most of what we needed in terms of UI.
+It was felt that utilizing Django's built-in admin site could easily support the projected user base size of the Affiliations Microservice and it would increase the speed of delivery on this project.
 It was also a benefit that it was another Python framework and a tool being utilized on another project on the team to create cross over skills.

-Although it is not recommended to base your website solely on the built-in admin service, since this is going to be a small internal tool to replace a spreadsheet and JSON files, that will later be mostly handled by API request via the GPM we felt that it would serve our purposes; we acknowledged that the recommendations and limitations that would be brought on by building our service solely on top of the built-in Django Admin service tool.
+Although it is not recommended to base your website solely on the built-in admin site, since this is going to be a small internal tool to replace a spreadsheet and JSON files, that will later be mostly handled by API request via the GPM we felt that it would serve our purposes; we acknowledged that the recommendations and limitations that would be brought on by building our service solely on top of the built-in Django admin site.

-#### Using PostgresSQL
+#### Using PostgreSQL

-We were interested in a relational database management system and PostgresSQL has many features that are supported by Django.
+We were interested in a relational database management system and PostgreSQL has many features that are supported by Django.
 Postgres is also recommended as the database back-end by the creators of Django.

 #### Using Unfold Admin